AxisCommunications/locomote-video-player/README.md

 #### log

 > Dispatched when a log message is sent from the player.
-This event will only be dispatched if the `console` property of the `debugLogger` has been set to `true`.